MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/networkcontroller/Get-NetworkControllerAccessControlListRule.md

 ### -PassInnerException
 This thumbprint must also be provided in the **ClientCertificateThumbprint** parameter in the **Install-NetworkController** or **Set-NetworkController** cmdlet so that Network Controller can authorize this user.

+The thumbprint must be provided only if the network controller client authentication is X509 certificates.
+**Get-NetworkController** retrieves that client authentication and authorization information.

 ```yaml
 Type: SwitchParameter
 Parameter Sets: (All)